jordanvictoria/jordanvictoria/README.md

-### <div align="center">My name is Jordan Victoria and I am a full-stack software developer currently enrolled in Cohort 62 at Nashville Software School. 🌐</div>
+### <div align="center">My name is Jordan Victoria and I am a full-stack software developer currently enrolled in Cohort 62 at Nashville Software School 🌐</div>

 - Learning Python and Django right now